Everything you wanted to know about Adlib, and more!

 By public transportation

 From Roosevelt Field or Nassau Community College (Endo Blvd), take the N43 bus in direction of Freeport.
 This bus goes via Zekendorf Blvd and Corporate Drive.
-From NCC, the bus crosses Hempstead Turnpike and continues south on Uniondale Avenue.
-Exit the bus at corner of Nassau Road and walk to the right about two blocks.
-855 Nassau Road is just before the next traffic light.
+From NCC, the bus crosses Hempstead Turnpike and continues south on Uniondale Avenue and then turns onto Nassau Road in Uniondale, which becomes North Main Street when it enters Freeport.
+Shortly after the bus enters Freeport, exit the bus at the corner of Mt.
+Joy Avenue.
+Adlib’s panyard is on your side of North Main Street, at number 431, behind the Casablanca Laundromat.
+The panyard entrance is from Mt.
+Joy Avenue.
+Enter through the gate directly behind the building.